mohammedkohil/install-ROS/README.md

 Robot Operating System: Installation Instructions for Ubuntu

 Setup Ubuntu in a VM
-Get a free key for VMware Fusion Player
+1- Get a free key for VMware Fusion Player
-On the same page, download VMware Fusion player for your operating System Install VMware Fusion Player
+2- On the same page, download VMware Fusion player for your operating System 3- Install VMware Fusion Player
-Get the Ubuntu 20.04 ISO
+4-Get the Ubuntu 20.04 ISO
-Install Ubuntu as a VMware virtual machine
+5-Install Ubuntu as a VMware virtual machine

 Setup ROS
 On your Ubuntu machine, follow these steps to install ROS Noetic: